If you have Manual State Link, use this article about splitting instead.

 Before you split

-- Prior to splitting, you'll need to identify a Destination Package ID that you'll enter into Green Bits in the steps below.
+- Prior to splitting, you'll need to identify a Destination Package ID (a new, unused package ID from your available stock in Metrc) that you'll enter into Green Bits in the steps below.
 To do so, log in to Metrc and navigate to Admin > Tags > Open > Available and confirm that the tag you're splitting to is Received and present under your active license.
 Otherwise, Green Bits will be unable to successfully report the split.

 - Check the package in Metrc to ensure that it matches the quantity in Green Bits.